stijlist/enough/README.md

 Increase the granularity of the simulation from years to months.

 Come up with a strategy for optionally re-scaling the chart when updates to parameters make it too large or small to read.

+Todos:

+Use db->tree instead of get-normalized-toplevel-key.

+Set up a devcards harness so we can test the UI from particular init states.

+Set up a clojure.test suite for reads, mutations, and chart calculations.